geyang/tf_logger/README.md

 logger.flush()
 ```

-> Like other google products, TensorBoard has significant usability issues.
-I'm planning on writing a better ML dashboard in the future.
+> I'm planning on writing a better ML dashboard in the future.

 This version of logger is integrated with `tensorboard` and at the same time prints the data in a tabular format to your `stdout`.
 - can silence `stdout` per key (per `logger.log` call)